-Data is received and transmitted through the transceiver, assuming a start and stop bit - without flow control - at a rate of 4800 baud.
-Within the CPLD, an encoder/decoder module receives the serial data from the RS-232 transceiver in the RS-232 protocol format and makes it accessible as a series of ASCII bytes to a command processing module.
-Oversampling the incoming data at a rate of 4x to detect bit transitions accounts for possible clock speed differences between DAISI and the HASP platform.
-The command processor accumulates incoming ASCII bytes, detecting valid combinations which represent commands terminated with a newline character, and parses out variable data within the commands.
-The command processor also generates response strings after receiving a valid command, passing this string back to the encoder/decoder module for transmission.
-The command processor is used to check system status, such as current detector ADC readings, regulator voltages, or detected errors.
-As such, instantaneous data from most modules is provided to the command processor, such that this data may be queried as needed by a user.
+Data is received and transmitted through the transceiver, assuming a start and stop bit without flow control, at a rate of 4800 baud.
+Within the CPLD, an encoder/decoder module receives the serial data from the RS-232 transceiver in the RS-232 protocol format and makes it accessible as a series of bytes to a command processing module.
+Oversampling the incoming data at a rate of 4x in order to detect bit transitions accounts for possible clock speed differences between DAISI and the HASP platform.
+The command processor accumulates incoming bytes and detects combinations which pass checksum verification and are determined to represent commands routed to the correct payload.
+As demonstrated in the table below, DAISI utilizes the payload command format suggested by HASP.
+Detection of a valid command will trigger a state change in the system, such as restarting a component to recover from an error state.
+Additionally, the command processor generates status update records at ten second intervals, passing this string to the encoder/decoder module for transmission.